 I cannot tell you how much I am enjoying the 30 Day Lift!
 WOW!!!
 It is so comforting hearing your voice every day and having that encouragement each day.
 I am on day 3 of my container of "sugar free."
 I am basically remaining sugar free in all my meals.

 I am keeping a journal throughout and doing my best at following through with all my tasks.
 It has been so awesome, I really love this format!

 I actually had a very stressful moment at work today and I thought I need to eat something.
 But I actually told myself "It is ok dear one, you can handle this" and voila, no sugar consumed!!

 - Lizanne Miskelly, North Carolina, USA

 I’m Karly, your guide through the course.
-I help highly sensitive people gently heal the soft addictions of sugar, food, and perfectionism.
+I help highly sensitive people who struggle with shame, sugar, overdoing and perfectionism.
 My approach helps you create a more compassionate relationship with yourself so you can experience more rest, play and power; connection, joy, and self trust.